 The mandates of the New Curriculum led to a second significant change in the school.
 Grade nine was discontinued; that meant that there would be no grade 9 intake of students in subsequent years.
 To replace these students, a plan was designed to turn HEFSS into a Magnet School to attract students from other secondary schools, as well as offering programs in Adult Education to adults who wished to upgrade their education.
 Though Adult Education never came to fruition, double credit, half day Magnet Programs did begin in earnest.
 That represented a whole new beginning, but necessitated a whole new name for the school to emphasize the change in direction.
 In September, 1995, HEFSS was reborn as Tollgate Technological Skills Centre.

-Today, TTSC is a true community school that offers a unique blend of academic, technological, personal service and entrepreneurial skills programs, from grade 9 to grade 12.
-The school attracts students from across the Grand Erie District School Board, especially to its Magnet Programs.
-Students who successfully complete a four year program of studies receive a Secondary School Graduation Diploma, and either enter into employment, continue their training in apprenticeships or continue their education at a Community College.
+Today, TTSC is a true community school that offers a unique blend of academic, technological, personal service and entrepreneurial skills programs, from grade 9 to 12.
+The school attracts students from across the Grand Erie District School Board, especially to the TTSC Magnet Program.
+Students who successfully complete the requirements will receive the Ontario Secondary School Diploma (OSSD), and either enter into employment, continue their training in an apprenticeship or further their education at an Ontario College.

 Here’s what students think about TTSC:

-Students find success at Tollgate because of the practical, hands-on nature of our program that prepares a student for the world of work.
-Almost every student who starts at TTSC will graduate with one of the followig: Ontario Secondary School Diploma(OSSD), Ontario Secondary School Certificate(OSSC), or Certificate of Accomplishment (COA).
+Students find success at TTSC because of the practical, hands-on nature of our program that prepares a student for the world of work.
+Every student who starts at TTSC will graduate with one of the followig: Ontario Secondary School Diploma(OSSD), Ontario Secondary School Certificate(OSSC), or Certificate of Accomplishment (COA).
 Many students who graduate go directly into a job in the trades, an apprenticeship or further their studies at an Ontario College.

-Along with providing students with the required skills for the workplace in the core academic areas of the curriculum, Tollgate offers specialized programs in:
+Along with providing students with the required skills for the workplace in the core academic areas of the curriculum, TTSC offers specialized programs in:

 We offer small-group tours of the various programs offered at Tollgate.
 To arrange for an opportunity to see the benefits of being a Tollgate student first-hand, call us at (519) 759-3691.